-Punjabi aloo paneer kofta recipe - a melt in the mouth soft texture koftas with a crisp exterior.
+Punjabi aloo paneer kofta is a melt in the mouth soft texture koftas with a crisp exterior.

 preparation for aloo paneer kofta

 Mix all the ingredients in a bowl, except the dry fruits.

 Check the seasoning and add more salt or spice powders if required.

 Take a medium sized ball from the mixture and flatten it slightly.